 Teachers are naturally nurturing, but let’s not lose ourselves in the work and daily grind.

 Wishing you all the best!

 WHAT TO READ NEXT:

-- Are you on a quest to do things in your teaching career smarter, not harder?
+- Are you on a quest to do things in your teaching career smarter?
 If so, I can definitely help you with that!
-Take a look at how I got started on this mission.
+Take a look at my purpose.